troythorell/troythorell.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics in my 3rd year at the [Univeristy of Houston](https://www.uh.edu/class/economics/).
-I am planning to graduate in May of 2024.
+I am a PhD candidate in Economics at the [University of Houston](https://www.uh.edu/class/economics/).
+I am currently in my 3rd year and plan to graduate in May of 2024.

 Interests
 ======